What is Morton's neuroma?

 What are the symptoms of Morton's neuroma?

-- A sharp or stinging pain between the toes when standing or walking
+A sharp or stinging pain between the toes when standing or walking

-- Pain in the forefoot between the toes
+Pain in the forefoot between the toes

-- Swelling between the toes
+Swelling between the toes

-- Tingling ("pins and needles") and numbness
+Tingling ("pins and needles") and numbness

-- Feeling like there is a "bunched up sock" or a pebble or marble under the ball of the foot
+Feeling like there is a "bunched-up sock" or a pebble or marble under the ball of the foot

 How is Morton's neuroma diagnosed?

 The doctor may order X-rays to rule out other conditions associated with foot pain, such as a stress fracture or arthritis.
-X-rays alone will not show whether or not a neuroma is present, so an ultrasound scan or magnetic resonance imaging (MRI) test may be done to confirm the diagnosis.
-A diagnostic procedure called an electromyography is sometimes used to rule out nerve conditions that may cause symptoms like those of associated with Morton’s neuroma.
+X-rays alone will not show whether or not a neuroma is present, so an ultrasound scan or magnetic resonance imaging (MRI) test may be done to make sure the diagnosis is correct.

 How is Morton's neuroma treated?

-Self-treatment—Here are some simple steps that may improve symptoms.
+Self-treatment—Here are some simple steps that may improve symptoms:

 Wear supportive shoes with a wide toe box.
 Do not lace the forefoot of the shoe too tightly.
 Shoes with shock-absorbent soles and proper insoles are recommended.

-Do not wear tight or pointed toed shoes or shoes with heels more than 2 inches high.
+Do not wear tight or pointed-toed shoes or shoes with heels more than 2 inches high.

-- Use over-the-counter shoe pads to relieve pressure.
+Use over-the-counter shoe pads to relieve pressure.

 Apply an ice pack to the affected area to reduce pain and swelling.

-- Rest your feet and massage the painful area.
+Rest your feet and massage the painful area.

 Local anesthetic—An anesthetic injection will temporarily relieve pain by numbing the affected nerve.

 How can Morton's neuroma be prevented?

 Do wear shoes with a wide toe box so that your toes are not squeezed or cramped.

-- American Academy of Orthopaedic Surgeons.
-OrthoInfo—Morton’s Neuroma. orthoinfo.aaos.org Accessed 10/22/2012
+American Academy of Orthopaedic Surgeons.

 Jenkin WM.
 Chapter 7.
 Approach to the Patient with Ankle & Foot Pain.
 In: Imboden JB, Hellmann DB, Stone JH, eds.
 CURRENT Rheumatology Diagnosis Treatment.
 2nd ed.
 New York: McGraw-Hill; 2007.

-- American College of Foot and Ankle Surgeons.
-Foot Health Facts: Morton’s Neuroma (Intermetatarsal Neuroma) www.foothealthfacts.org.
-Accessed 10/22/2012
+American College of Foot and Ankle Surgeons.

-© Copyright 1995-2012 The Cleveland Clinic Foundation.
+© Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 10/25/2012...#15118
+This document was last reviewed on: 3/3/2016...#15118